How to Create a Table Array in Excel (3 Methods)

 Create a Table Array for VLOOKUP Function in Excel

-Have a look that the lookup range B5:D11 is the table array argument.
+Have a look at the lookup range B5:D11 is the table array argument.

 2. Mapping and Creating Table for VLOOKUP Function

-For this method, we’ll create multiple table arrays to use the VLOOKUP function.
+For this method, we’ll create multiple table arrays using the VLOOKUP function.
 That’s why I have modified the dataset.
 The first table shows the salespersons’ sold quantity and the second table represents the bonus percentage according to quantity range.
 First, we’ll set the named range for each table.

 Steps: